scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** Melee
 - **Level Required:** 3/12

 You bring the full weight of your weapon down on a target.
-Make a normal weapon attack, adding a Proficient die to the roll.
+Make a normal weapon attack, adding an enhanced die to the roll.
 On hit they take weapon damage, adding 1 wound in physical damage.
 On a critical you may reroll all wound dice, taking the new value.

 ***Enhanced:*** Add a Superior die to the attack roll and an extra wound die to the damage.